apache/incubator-seata/README.md

 ![Typical Process](https://cdn.nlark.com/lark/0/2018/png/18862/1545296917881-26fabeb9-71fa-4f3e-8a7a-fc317d3389f4.png)

-For more details about principle and design, please go to [FESCAR wiki page](https://github.com/alibaba/fescar/wiki).
+For more details about principle and design, please go to [Fescar wiki page](https://github.com/alibaba/fescar/wiki).

 ### History

 - **TXC**: Taobao Transaction Constructor.
 Alibaba middleware team start this project since 2014 to meet distributed transaction problem caused by application architecture change from monolithic to microservices.
 - **GTS**: Global Transaction Service.
 TXC as an Aliyun middleware product with new name GTS was published since 2016.
-- **FESCAR**: we start the open source project FESCAR based on TXC/GTS since 2019 to work closely with the community in the future.
+- **Fescar**: we start the open source project Fescar based on TXC/GTS since 2019 to work closely with the community in the future.

 ## Maven dependency
 ```xml